westpoint-robotics/usma_mavros/README.md

 ## Outdoor Operations

 ### PX4 Instructions
 1. We recommend first starting with a tethered configuration (power and communications).
-A Linux computer can connect to the PX4 using a USB extension and FTDI adapter to the Telemetry 2 port on the PX4 as described [here](http://dev.px4.io/v1.9.0/en/companion_computer/pixhawk_companion.html).
+A Linux computer can connect to the PX4 using the USB port.
+Follow the [PX4 development guide](https://docs.px4.io/v1.9.0/en/config/).
+See your instructor with questions.
-2. Configure PX4 using [QGroundControl](http://qgroundcontrol.com/) (download latest firmware, set up flight modes, etc).
+2. Configure the PX4 using [QGroundControl](http://qgroundcontrol.com/) (download latest firmware, set up flight modes, etc).
   - The `SERIAL2_BAUD` parameter is set to 921600.
 This paramater is the Telemetry 2 port on the PX4.

- <a href="http://example.com" target="_blank">http://example.com</a>
+3. Once your PX4 is configured and calibrated, it can connect to a companion computer through an FTDI adapter to the Telemetry 2 port on the PX4 as described [here](http://dev.px4.io/v1.9.0/en/companion_computer/pixhawk_companion.html).
+4. These instructions assume the latest stable version of the firmware.

 ### Computer Instructions
 1. Install the [mavros package](http://wiki.ros.org/mavros) and dependencies (assuming the stable version of ROS is used).
 2. Clone usma_mavros